| Title: | A Report Templating System |

 a path to output file.
 If |

-object.
-In order to get reproducible example, you have to make sure that reproducible
+Runs template with data and arguments included in rapport object.
+In order to get reproducible example, you have to make sure that reproducible argument is set to TRUE in rapport function.

 tpl |